 Emotions

 To understand the emotions is far better to seem through the lens of chakras rather than trying to figure out the many different models provided by various psychological schools of thought.
-Often these models are talilerd to a specific form of theoriy and thus not provide much of an overall understanding.
+Often these models are tailored to a specific form of theory and are not designed to view the overall picture of all the emotions.

 Feelings and emotions are related but different.
 Emotions are automatic reactions to events or thoughts, like fear or joy, and are short-lived, physical, and subconscious.
 Feelings are how we interpret and experience those emotions consciously, shaped by our thoughts, memories, and beliefs, and they last longer.
 For example, avoiding a car accident might cause fear as an emotion, but later, you might feel gratitude or anger as you reflect on it.
 Recognizing this difference helps us better understand and manage our emotional experiences.